-- Lakes, whether natural, artificial, or a combination thereof, with a surface acreage of 1,000 acres or more measured at the OHWM; and - 2.
-Natural rivers or segments thereof downstream of a point where the mean annual flow is measured at 1,000 cubic feet per second or more.
+- 1. Lakes, whether natural, artificial, or a combination thereof, with a surface acreage of 1,000 acres or more measured at the OHWM; - 2.
+Natural rivers or segments thereof downstream of a point where the mean annual flow is measured at 1,000 cubic feet per second or more; and - The area between the OHWM and the western boundary of the state from Cape Disappointment on the south to Cape Flattery on the north, including harbors, bays, estuaries, and inlets.

-In the city, the Chehalis River and its associated shorelands is defined as a shoreline of statewide significance.
-This shoreline is considered resources for all people of the state, thus preference is given to uses that favor long-range goals and support the overall public interest.
+In the city, the Grays Harbor Estuary, the Chehalis River, and their associated shorelands are defined as shorelines of statewide significance.
+These shorelines are considered resources for all people of the state, thus preference is given to uses that favor longrange goals and support the overall public interest.